snowplow/documentation/docs/using-the-snowplow-console/managing-console-api-authentication/index.md

   https://console.snowplowanalytics.com/api/msc/v1/organizations/<ORGANIZATION_ID>/credentials/v3/token
 ```

-You can find your organization's ID within the BDP Console URL:
+You can find your organization's ID in the BDP Console URL:

 ![This image has an empty alt attribute; its file name is orgID.png](images/orgID.png)